 Kathleen’s work and interviews have been featured in The New York Times, USA Today, CNN, The Economist, Atlantic Monthly, Oprah Radio, British Medical Journal, The Lancet and Financial Times, as well as in The Associated Press, NPR and many other media outlets worldwide.
 She has also written for O, The Oprah Magazine and was a featured blogger for The Huffington Post.
 Known for her warmth, humor and down-to-earth style, she has been invited to speak across the country about her inspirational journey and on various health, wellness, business and women’s topics.

 In 2011 Kathleen launched her favorite project/concept yet: The Studio — a unique yoga, meditation and discussion-based studio in Madison, WI.
 After years of promoting bold, healthy and mindful living in the virtual/media world, she designed and opened the space to offer a physical place for people to come together, get healthy, and live their lives wide open.
-As part of The Studio venture, Kathleen most recently launched the online video series Yoga For Beginners in February 2018.
+The Studio has been called “the most breathtaking yoga studio in the country.”
+As part of The Studio venture, Kathleen launched the online video series Yoga For Beginners in February 2018 as a way to get more people nationwide involved in this life-changing practice.

 When not running around The Studio, you’ll find Kathleen literally running (ok, maybe only jogging) around the streets of Madison where she lives with her husband, two children, and various furry friends.